elsonli/wrapdis/README.md

 * Scoring system based on the number of cleared rows (panel on the right)
 * Wrapping pieces around the game canvas to allow for more creative plays
 * Instructions are straight-forward and key bindings are visually appealing
+* Music plays in the background during gameplay (mute option available)

 ## Controls
 * Keydown event listeners were placed onto the window and utilized a switch statement to handle different key codes